stagedml/pylightnix/docs/Reference.md

 [Matchers](#pylightnix.types.Matcher), configs describe
 [Stage](#pylightnix.types.Stage) objects.

-Configs are to match the requirements of `assert_valid_config`.
-Typically, it's `val` dictionary should only contain JSON-serializable types: strings, bools, ints, floats, lists or other dicts.
-No bytes, `numpy.float32` or lambdas are allowed.
+Configs carry Python dictionaries that should contain JSON-serializable types.
+Strings, bools, ints, floats, lists or other dicts are fine, but no bytes, `numpy.float32` or lambdas are allowed.
 Tuples are also forbidden because they are not preserved (decoded into lists).
 Special emphasis is placed on [DRef](#pylightnix.types.DRef) support which link dependent stages together.

 Config of a derivation can't include the Derivation reference to itself,